 import React, { useState } from "react"; import { DatePicker } from "react-rainbow-components"; export default function RainbowDatepicker() { const [date, setDate] = useState(null); function onChange(date) { setDate(date); } return ( <DatePicker id="datePicker-1" value={date} onChange={onChange} label="DatePicker Label" formatStyle="large" /> ); }

-Another great thing about it (and all of Ant Design’s components) is that they provide editable demos via CodeSandbox, CodePen, and StackBlitz.
-This makes it really easy to try them out by simply forking their demo.
+Another great thing about this date picker (and all of Ant Design’s components) is that it provides editable demos via CodeSandbox, CodePen, and StackBlitz.
+This makes it easy to try them out by simply forking their demo.
+You can install it with the following command:

 npm install antd --save